lucasdelimanogueira/surveillance-camera-object-detector/README.md

  | `labels` | String  | path to classes labels files (coco.names) |
  | `threshold` | Float  | Confidence threshhold to detect an object |

+# Tips
+You can get public cameras URLs to test from [here](http://www.opentopia.com/)
+Example: `http://192.82.150.11:8083/mjpg/video.mjpg` is a public camera from canada You also can connect to your personal surveillance camera via RTSP protocol.
+In order to do that, you can check the RTSP url with the camera manufacturer or search on the internet.
+Some cameras models use the template `rtsp://username:password@ip`